cheredia19/independence-days/README.md

 ## New year, new beginning

 However, the day with the most independences (six) is January 1.
-Haiti (1804), Sudan (1956), Cameroon (1960), Samoa (1962), and the (then) Czech Republic (1993) gained sovereignty on the first day of the year.
+Haiti (1804), Sudan (1956), Cameroon (1960), Samoa (1962), and the Czech Republic (1993) gained sovereignty on the first day of the year.
 It's followed by the aforementioned September, 15.
 July, 1, and August 15 count four independence processes each:

 -  July 1: Canada (1867), Somalia (1960), Burundi and Rwanda (1962).
 -  The Koreas (1945), India (1947), and Republic of the Congo (1960).